Some signs you are dealing with a narcissist.

 Stories about exes.
 All the exes are crazy, yes we can all have one or two crazy exes depending on how many relationships they’ve had, but all??? they will not want you talking to any of the exes.

 Gaslighting.
 You’re questioning yourself more and more.
 They would Gaslight and project any of their own insecurities onto others, when someone who claims they love you calls you insecure, sensitive, crazy, claim you have mental health problems, they’re doing it to gaslight if you were to have problems or past trauma to overcome, which most of us do.

 Envy.
-Very Jealous of what others are, or have, resentful of others.
-They are incredibly envious of others and believe others envy them.
-They behave arrogantly, and They seem conceited, boastful.
+Very Jealous of what others are, or resentful what others have.
+They are incredibly envious of others and believe others are envious of them.
+They behave arrogantly.
+They seem conceited, boastful.
 They really want and think they’re entitled to the best.
 They even expect and insist on having the best of everything, for example.
 The best clothes, the best car and the best house holidays and the best of everything, they or you can afford to give them.